 - Economic sanctions: the situation is extremely dynamic.
 To date the Company has the ability to make payments through its wholly-owned subsidiary, however that may also be impacted through future sanctions from the West and counter-sanctions in Russia. - Currency controls: The Group operates in Russia through its branch and wholly owned Russian subsidiary.
 The vast majority of the Company's transactions in Russia are Russian rouble-denominated.
 Currently, the Company has had no difficulties making these transactions and at present, does not foresee any issues in the future.
 However payments to overseas seas suppliers have and may continue to be impacted currency controls. - Liquidity risks: To date, the Company is able to sell its product, Silver locally at the current market price without limitations.
-To mitigate the risk of being unable to make sales locally in 2022 the Group has diversified its customer base. - Shortage of spare parts: This may become an issue with time, as many vendors in the mining sector in Russia, including Caterpillar and Scania, have put their operations in Russia on hold.
+To mitigate the risk of being unable to make sales locally the Group has diversified its customer base. - Shortage of spare parts: This may become an issue with time, as many vendors in the mining sector in Russia, including Caterpillar and Scania, have put their operations in Russia on hold.
 We do not anticipate issues with energy or locally supplied materials.
 The Company has purchased what it needs for the foreseeable future as part of its annual re-supply required each year due to our operations' remote location.
 Also, there is a market in Russia of non-OEM spare parts and supplies for mining equipment which the Company can use instead of buying original parts. - Withdrawal of service providers not based in Russia: As the Company is listed on the TSX exchange in Canada the Group has several service providers that are based out of Russia.
 At present the Group can fund its obligations through its wholly-owned Russia subsidiary however, the Group has no assurances that further sanctions will change that and/or that service providers outside of Russia will terminate their services. - Dividends to shareholders: - Until the sanctions are in effect, the Group will be unable to pay dividends from Russia to UK and further to shareholders.
-There is no certainty over the future impact of sanctions imposed by Russia or Russian imposed capital controls. - Shareholder's financing companies incorporated in the European Union, have determined that they are each unable to enter into the Facilities Agreement Amendments.
+There is no certainty over the future impact of sanctions imposed by Russia or Russian imposed capital controls. - Shareholder's financing in amount of \$182.68 mln and accrued interest of \$32,39 mln.
+The FA Amendments were approved by the shareholders of the Company at the Company's Annual General and Special Meeting of shareholders on 05 October 2022

-Due to the adoption in late 2022, of the EU 9th Sanctions Package, which include a prohibition against new investment and new financing of companies in the Russian mining sector the Company's lenders Inflection and Aterra, both
+Due to the adoption in late 2022, of the EU 9th Sanctions Package, which include a prohibition against new investment and new financing of companies in the Russian mining sector the Company's lenders Inflection and Aterra, both companies incorporated in the European Union, have determined that they are each unable to enter into the Facilities Agreement Amendments.

 The lenders have determined that the EU 9th Sanctions Package prohibits the FA Amendments specifically: (i) the extension of the maturity dates for Tranches F, G, H and I that became due 1 January 2023 to 31 December 2027; and (ii) other Tranches that became due 20 March 2023 to 31 December 2028.
-The total amount of overdue loans are principal in amount of \$182.68 mln and accrued interest of \$32,39 mln.
-The FA Amendments were approved by the shareholders of the Company at the Company's Annual General and Special Meeting of shareholders on 05 October 2022
+The total amount of overdue loans are principal